uport-project/specs/flows/selectivedisclosure.md

 ## Client Callback

 The client app MUST include a URL where the response is returned from the user.
-This can be a https url or a custom app url which receives the response.
+This can be a HTTPS URL or a custom app URL which receives the response.

-Responses are param appended to a url fragment.
-If the callback requires the response as a HTTP POST, it is sent as a JSON POST request to the callback url instead.
+Responses are param appended to a URL fragment.
+If the callback requires the response as a HTTP POST, it is sent as a JSON POST request to the callback URL instead.

 ### Successful Response